-Grampian Kart Club will reintroduce our hire karts as an arrive and drive series to our Boyndie Drome Open Challenge (BDOC) for 2021.
+After a successful return in 2021, Grampian Kart Club will continue with our hire kart series run alongside our Boyndie Drome Open Challenge (BDOC) for 2022.
 This is a fun series to give non-kart owners an opportunity to experience a race day/series.

 The format is as follows: